Dr. Paola Basile is an

 Dr. Basile has

-organized Italian Studies conferences and sessions in the US, Canada and in
+organized Italian Studies conferences and sessions in the US, in Canada, and in

 Italy.
-She has also organized numerous successful study tours to Italy, and one
+She has also organized numerous successful study tours to Europe, and

 published in 1995, and she has published numerous articles (in Italian, English